emreercin/demoproms/_team/burcin_halacli.md

 layout: team
 ---

-Burçin is an associate professor in the Department of Internal Diseases at the Medicine Faculty, Hacettepe University, Ankara, Turkey.
+Dr. Burçin Halaçlı is an assistant professor in the Department of Internal Diseases at the Medicine Faculty, Hacettepe University, Ankara, Turkey.
 His main research are is Intensive Care and Internal Diseases.